PerMedCoE/permedcoe_doc/src/04_creating/03_croupier/croupier.rst

                 required: true

 Then, the application inputs should be declared.
-There is a number of common inputs for a common application:
+There is a number of common inputs for a common application, whose examples below are taken from Covid19 app:

-- VAULT arguments required to obtain HPC access credentials, namely ``vault_token`` and ``user``.
+- VAULT arguments required to obtain HPC and Data Service (DS) access credentials, namely ``vault_token`` and ``user``.
-- HPC properties, such as the frontend ``hpc_host`` and the ``hpc_scheduler``
+- HPC infrastructure properties, such as the frontend ``hpc_host`` and the ``hpc_scheduler``
+- Data access infrastructures, such the ``hpc_dai_host``
 - PYCOMPSs arguments, such as the ``num_nodes`` and the ``exec_time``
 - Application specific args.
-In below example, the Covid19 input arguments

 The number and type of arguments are variable and they are decided by the application provider.
 For instance, several Vault services can be defined, sharing the same vault_user, but requiring different tokens.
-Similarly, several HPC infrastructures can be used to distribute workflow tasks, and requiring dedicated inputs for each infrastructure, hence.
+Several HPC infrastructures can be used to distribute workflow tasks, requiring dedicated configuration inputs for each infrastructure, hence.
+Similarly for data access infrastructures that host the data to be consumed or produced by workflow tasks.
 The number and kind of PYCOMPSs arguments can be different across applications.

 **Note:** This COVID-19 workflow example uses PYCOMPSs as the workflow scheduler.